open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 A _proposeAssistant_ event will be returned in response to the _findAssitant_ event.
 This will contain one or more manifests [4] each defining the location, identity, and services provided by a specific assistant.

-A _findAssistant_ event can optionally be accompanied by a _whisper_ event containing a natural language description of the task to be performed.
+A _findAssistant_ event can optionally be accompanied by a _dialogEvent_ parameter containing a natural language description of the task to be performed.

     {
       "ovon": {